slouc/setting-up-spark/README.md

     PATH-TO-SPARK/bin/spark-submit --class CLASSFILE PATH-TO-JAR

-Using default values from this repo, it would be something like:
+Using default values from this repo, it would be something like (given it's run from project folder):

-    ./bin/spark-submit --class com.slouc.sparkintro.Main /path-to-shiny-app/target/scala-2.10/sparkintro-assembly-1.0.jar
+    ./bin/spark-submit --class com.slouc.sparkintro.Main ./target/scala-2.10/sparkintro-assembly-1.0.jar

 And voila!
 Keep an eye on that console on port 8080 and you'll notice your hard-working slaves calculating the value of Pi for you.